King threadfin stock assessment—Queensland Gulf of Carpentaria

 How was the stock assessment conducted?

-The 2019 assessment used a stock assessment model called Stock Synthesis, one of the most widely used and tested stock assessment models in the world and is currently used by CSIRO and other Australian fisheries jurisdictions.
+The assessment used model called Stock Synthesis, one of the most widely used and tested stock assessment models in the world and is currently used by CSIRO and other Australian fisheries jurisdictions.

 Next steps for fishery management